Diuris punctata: Taxonomy and naming

 Diuris punctata was first formally described in 1804 by James Edward Smith and the description was published in Exotic Botany.
 The specific epithet (punctata) is a Latin word meaning "spotted".

 Distribution and habitat

-The purple donkey orchid is found in New South Wales, the Australian Capital Territory and Victoria growing in forest and grassland.
+Purple donkey orchid is found in New South Wales, the Australian Capital Territory and Victoria growing in forest and grassland.
 In New South Wales it occurs south from the Moonbi Range and in Victoria north from the Mornington Peninsula.
 A form known as Diuris punctata var. sulfurea was known from a property near Guyra but is now thought to be extinct.
 It had smaller, yellow flowers.

 Conservation

 Diuris punctata is classed as "threatened" in Victoria under the Flora and Fauna Guarantee Act 1988.
 The main threats to the species are competition from weeds and grasses, grazing and soil disturbance.